 Many factors can cause paresthesia — a tingling, prickling, or pins-and-needles sensation — on the scalp, including anxiety, problems with the nerves, and skin conditions such as psoriasis or eczema.

-In most cases, paresthesia on the scalp is temporary.
+In most cases, tingling on the scalp is temporary.
+It occurs due to various causes, including skin irritation, head lice, and medication side effects.
 People may also feel itching, burning, or numbness.

-If it lasts for a long time or comes back regularly, paresthesia may result from an underlying nerve disorder or nerve damage.
+If paresthesia lasts for a long time or comes back regularly, it may result from an underlying nerve disorder or nerve damage.

-Here, we explore the wide range of factors that can cause a tingling sensation on the scalp.
-We also describe how a doctor makes a diagnosis and possible treatments.
+This article explores the factors that can cause a tingling sensation on the scalp, including diagnosis steps and possible treatments.